The Leadership Practice You Think Is Selfish (But Actually Isn't)

 What Self-Advocacy Unlocks

 When you advocate for the conditions that help you do your best work—when you're clear about what you need and how others can support you—you're not being demanding or difficult.
 You're creating space for everyone around you to thrive.
-You're modeling that it's safe to ask for what you need.
+You're modeling that it's safe to ask for what you want.
 You're eliminating the guesswork that leads to frustration and missed opportunities.
+Instead, leaders who practice strategic self-advocacy see 22% increases in productivity and 30% increases in employee engagement.**

 Self-advocacy isn't selfish—it's necessary.
 And when done well, it's one of the most generous gifts you can give yourself, your team, and your organization.